Disco Elysium

 • An enormous amount of reading

-• The skill system can feel overwhelming at first
+• The skill system can overwhelm at first

 Where to Buy